 Ecology and behaviour

 Fin whales are more sociable than the other rorquals often being found in small pods of 2-7 individuals (occasionally though rarely up to 20).
 This kind of behavior is often associated with feeding techniques with the whales behaving co-operatively to be more effective feeders.
-Fin whales are known to dive deeper than most baleen whales, to 200m again for feeding purposes.
+Fin whales are known to dive deeper than most baleen whales, to 200m for feeding purposes.
 These behavioral characteristics and feeding behavior add up to Fin whales occupying a different "niche" to the other large filter feeding whales and so allowing them to co-exist in similar regions as they feed on different types or sizes of food.

-Like other large whales, the Fin's feed in the spring and summer at high latitudes in the Arctic or Antarctic and migrate towards warmer waters in the winter months.
-Fin whales swim about 90 miles (144 km) a day when migrating and have been tracked as travelling as much as 188 miles (300 km) in a single day - pretty impressive for something that travels through the most difficult medium of all - water.
+Like other large whales, the Fin's feed in the spring and summer at high latitudes in the Arctic or Antarctic (closer to the poles) and migrate towards warmer waters in the winter months.
+Fin whales swim about 90 miles (144 km) a day when migrating and have been tracked as travelling as much as 188 miles (300 km) in a single day - pretty impressive for something that travels through the most difficult medium of all, water, using muscle power alone.

 Fin whales can swim at up to 30 mph (48 kmh) in short bursts when alarmed and at up to 18 mph (30 kmh) when migrating and cruising.

 They often feed by swimming at the surface on their sides scooping up water and prey as they go, this is done on their right sides so that the white lower jaw and baleen are pointing downwards and may be the reason for this asymmetrical colouration.
-Though smaller than blue whales and not having quite the same prodigious appetite, Fin whales have been calculated as consuming as much as 2.8 tonnes of food a day while feeding in the Antarctic in the summer months.
+Though smaller than blue whales and not having quite the same prodigious appetite, fin whales have been calculated as consuming as much as 2.8 tonnes of food a day while feeding in Antarctica in the summer months.